Side Effects of Invokana Linked To Amputations, Other Problems

 - Wrongful Death

-The Invokana injury lawyers at Saiontz & Kirk, P.A. are pursuing potential failure to warn claims for individuals throughout the United States who may have suffered problems caused by the diabetes drug.
+At this time, cases involving ketoacidosis, kidney failure, heart attacks and strokes are no longer being accepted.
+However, the Invokana injury lawyers at Saiontz & Kirk, P.A. do provide free case evaluations for individuals throughout the United States who may have suffered amputation problems caused by the diabetes drug.
 Request a free consultation and claim evaluation.

 Invokana Ketoacidosis Risk

-Diabetic ketoacidosis is a serious medical condition that often results in the need for hospitalization and could lead to death.
-While it is usually rare among patients with type 2 diabetes, which Invokana is designed to treat, a number of FDA adverse event reports have been received involving users of Invokana diagnosed with ketoacidosis.
+Invokana ketoacidosis problems often result in the need for hospitalization and could lead to death in serious cases.
+While it is usually rare among individuals with type 2 diabetes, which Invokana is designed to treat, a number of FDA adverse event reports have been received involving users of Invokana diagnosed with ketoacidosis.

-On December 4, 2015, the agency indicated that new ketoacidosis warnings were being required for the entire class of diabetes drugs, advising patients to stop using the drug immediately and seek medical assistance if they began experiencing signs of ketoacidosis.
+In December 2015, the agency indicated that new ketoacidosis warnings were being required for the entire class of diabetes drugs, advising patients to stop using the drug immediately and seek medical assistance if they began experiencing signs of ketoacidosis, such as:

 - Breathing Difficulty or Respiratory Problems